Booking your Narrowboat Holiday or Short Break

 There are also a few apps available for your devices such as Open Canal Map, WaterNav and Canals.uk.

-The key is to planning you holiday is to be flexible and be open to changing your plans according to the weather or if you find a spot you would like to explore further.
+The key to planning your holiday is to be flexible and be open to changing your plans according to the weather or if you find a spot you would like to explore further.

 Whichever route you take you should be able to plan around a pub for most evening meals or you have a kitchen on board for cooking your own.